dai-shi/react-hooks-global-state/README.md

 It returns a set of functions

 -   `useGlobalState`: a custom hook works like React.useState
--   `getGlobalState`: a function to get a global state by name outside React
+-   `getGlobalState`: a function to get a global state by key outside React
--   `setGlobalState`: a function to set a global state by name outside React
+-   `setGlobalState`: a function to set a global state by key outside React

 #### Parameters